apache/asterixdb/asterixdb/asterix-doc/src/main/markdown/sqlpp/3_query.md

 The query then uses the collection aggregate function ARRAY_COUNT to get the cardinality of each group of messages.

-Each aggregation function in the query language supports DISTINCT modifier that removes duplicate values from the input collection.
+Each aggregation function in the query language supports the DISTINCT modifier that removes duplicate values from the input collection.

 ##### Example